gaearon/overreacted.io/src/pages/react-as-a-ui-runtime/index.md

 You can think of `useState` as a syntax for defining a “React state variable”.
 It’s not *really* a syntax, of course.
 We’re still writing JavaScript.
 But we are looking at React as a runtime environment, and because React tailors JavaScript to describing UI trees, its features sometimes live closer to the language space.

-If `use` *was* a syntax, it would make sense for it to be at the top level:
+If `use` *were* a syntax, it would make sense for it to be at the top level:

 ```jsx{3}
 // 😉 Note: not a real syntax